Developmental Milestones – Parents Guide

 What are developmental milestones?

-Developmental milestones are a series of tasks, behaviors, and skills that an infant or child should do by a certain age.
-Some of these significant developmental milestones include smiling, waving, crawling, walking, and speaking.
+Developmental milestones are a series of tasks, behaviors, and skills that an infant or child should be able to perform by a certain age.
+Some of the most significant developmental milestones include smiling, waving, crawling, walking, and speaking.

 Developmental milestone guides are used to track and monitor a child’s growth and development to ensure they are developing in line with their age.
 They are also used to understand if a delay in development may be the sign or symptom of something more serious affecting a child’s development.